anantlk/Task-Alloter/README.md

-1.Python Script to assign Desk Duty to Vitians
+#Script To Assign Desk Duty to Vitians

 2.Reads the time table for the day and duty is assigned to them